Natasha Zvereva: Career

 As a junior, Zvereva won the Wimbledon girls' singles title in 1986, defeating Leila Meskhi in the final 2–6, 6–2, 9–7.
-Zvereva also won the US Open girls singles championship in 1987, beating Sandra Birch in the final 6–0, 6–3.
+In 1987, Zvereva won the Wimbledon girls' singles title again, as well as the US Open and French Open girls' singles titles, making her one of only 2 players to win 4 or more junior titles and one of only 2 players to win 3 or more junior singles titles in a calendar year.

 After turning pro, Zvereva won four WTA Tour singles titles and 80 WTA Tour doubles titles, 18 of them in Grand Slam tournaments: five at Wimbledon, four at the US Open, five at the French Open, and four at the Australian Open.
 She won those Grand Slam doubles titles with four different partners: Gigi Fernández, Martina Hingis, Pam Shriver, and Larisa Savchenko Neiland.
 She achieved non-calendar year Grand Slams twice: in 1992–93 with Fernández and in 1996–97 with Fernández (three tournaments) and Hingis (Australia).

 In addition to her Grand Slam doubles titles, Zvereva teamed with Meskhi to win a bronze medal at the 1992 Olympics in Barcelona.

-Although Zvereva was a highly accomplished doubles player, and considered by some to be one of the best doubles players of all time, she had limited success in singles.
-Nevertheless, in 1988, at the age of 17, she made her sole Grand Slam singles final at the French Open beating Martina Navratilova en route.
-In a highly publicized final, she lost to Steffi Graf 0–6, 0–6 in only 34 minutes.
-The official time of the match given on the scoresheet was 34 minutes, however just 32 minutes of that was spent on the court, as a rain break split the match into two periods of play, of nine and 23 minutes.
-This was the shortest and most one-sided Grand Slam final ever.
+At the age of 17, she made her sole Grand Slam singles final at the 1988 French Open, beating Martina Navratilova en route.
+In a highly publicized final, she lost to Steffi Graf 6-0, 6-0 in only 34 minutes.
+The official time of the match given on the scoresheet was 34 minutes, but just 32 minutes of that was spent on the court, as a rain break split the match into two periods of play, of nine and 23 minutes.
 (Graf went on to win all four Grand Slam singles titles and an Olympic gold medal that year.)